marrosuksw/Shop_Assistant/README.md

 To access the application, the program requires a login and a password.
 Both login credentials are specified in the assistantdb.txt file.
-This project was required to implement a .txt file database system.
+This project's requirement was to implement .txt files as a database system.
 Login data, car part data and new invoices are stored in .txt files.